Dunco242/dunware_cms/README.md

 How about having all these services, and more all in one application, one that belongs to your company, bearing your company logo?
 With this option, there is no need for a subscription based CRM.

+**
+Added email messaging to alert user of upcoming meetings and tasks.
+A five minute reminder before meetings, 1 week reminder to tasks and day before task due.